Elderly Man Attacked While Trying to Escape Burglar

 "Makes me sick to my stomach," Sands expressed.

-FOX 40 reached out to the parent company of the senior center but has not yet received a response.
+FOX 40 reached out to the parent company, Capital Senior Living, regarding the incident at Crosswoods Oaks.
+They said:

+“Our number one concern is for the well-being of our residents.
+Our corporate and onsite teams will be working with local law enforcement to discuss ways to increase security measures on the property in addition to those we already have in place to ensure residents feel safe in their homes.”

 The suspect in this case, 18-year-old Braden Frazier declined FOX40's interview request from inside the Sacramento County jail.